^

 • lack of vitamins and zinc in the body;

-• excessive UV exposure;
+• excessive UV radiation;

-• immunosuppression and certain diseases, in particular, Parkinson's disease, diabetes, severe renal failure, hypothyroidism, Sjögren's syndrome, lymphomas;
+• immunosuppression and certain diseases, in particular Parkinson's disease, diabetes, severe renal failure, hypothyroidism, Sjogren's syndrome, lymphomas;

 Pathogenesis

-Symptoms of the itchy scalp and dandruff
+Symptoms itchy scalp and dandruff

-Itchy scalp, dandruff, and hair loss are sometimes linked, although dandruff itself does not cause hair loss, but both conditions share common triggers and risk factors.
-[10]
+Sometimes an itchy scalp, dandruff and hair loss are linked, although dandruff itself does not cause hair loss, but both conditions have common triggers and risk factors.[ 10 ]

 Complications and consequences

-Diagnostics of the itchy scalp and dandruff
+Diagnostics itchy scalp and dandruff

 Differential diagnosis